 That’s right, social media.
 Instagram, Facebook, even YouTube.
-People around the world are creating over 95 million images every single day on Instagram alone.
+People around the world are creating over 100 million images and videos every single day on Instagram alone.
 When curated correctly, we’re talking about high-quality content featuring your products that you don’t have to pay a cent for.

 It may seem overwhelming, but all of this content can be collected through a UGC platform to be managed and used by your brand.
 The only catch is: you can’t collect content that doesn’t exist yet.

 Lots of brands dismiss starting a UGC strategy because of a lack of content to collect.
 But don’t lose faith!
 Here are some actionable tips for helping you to grow your base of visual customer content.

 How to get customers to share visual UGC